ReCalKV: Low-Rank KV Cache Compression via Head Reordering and Offline Calibration: Introduction

 Based on our analyses, we develop distinct compression strategies for Keys and Values based on their different roles and varying importance in the attention mechanism.
 For Keys, we propose \textbf{\underline{H}ead-wise \underline{S}imilarity–aware \underline{R}eordering} (HSR).
 It first reorders attention heads based on their representation similarity, then groups similar heads together, and applies grouped SVD within each group.
 This reduces the Key cache size with low reconstruction overhead.
 Grouping similar heads helps the SVD better capture shared subspace structures, lowering approximation error and preserving accuracy.
-For Values, we propose \textbf{\underline{O}ffline \underline{C}alibration and \underline{M}atrix \underline{F}usion} (OCMF).
-We first apply SVD to the Value projection matrix, then calibrate the decomposed components using a small calibration dataset.
-Finally, we fuse the right factor of the SVD decomposition with the subsequent output projection matrix, eliminating the need for explicit reconstruction during inference.
+For Values, we propose \textbf{\underline{O}ffline \underline{C}alibration \underline{V}alue} (OVC).
+We first apply SVD to the Value projection matrix and then calibrate the decomposed components with a small calibration dataset to preserve Value accuracy.
+We also fuse the right factor of the SVD decomposition into the subsequent output projection matrix, removing the need for explicit reconstruction during inference.

 Extensive experiments demonstrate that ReCalKV consistently achieves SOTA performance across multiple LLM families, clearly surpassing existing low-rank compression methods under various evaluation settings.
-For example, on the LLaMA-2-7B model~\cite{llama2} evaluated on six zero-shot QA datasets, ReCalKV achieves an average accuracy of 63.64\% under a 50\% KV cache compression ratio, compared to 64.99\% for the full-precision model—corresponding to only a 2\% relative drop.
+For example, on the LLaMA-2-7B model~\citep{llama2} evaluated on six zero-shot QA datasets, ReCalKV achieves an average accuracy of 63.64\% under a 50\% KV cache compression ratio, compared to 64.99\% for the full-precision model—corresponding to only a 2\% relative drop.
 Notably, since ReCalKV is orthogonal to quantization techniques, it can be seamlessly integrated with them to achieve even higher overall compression ratios.

 Our key contributions can be summarized as follows: \begin{itemize}[itemsep=4pt,topsep=6pt,parsep=0pt]

 \item We propose ReCalKV, a novel post-training KV cache compression framework that reduces memory overhead in long-context inference without requiring model retraining.